cybercom-finland/vagrant-deltacloud-provider/README.md

 end
 ```

-* `volume_boot` - Volume to boot the VM from.
-When booting from an existing volume, `image` is not necessary and must not be provided.

 ### SSH authentication

 * `keypair_name` - The name of the key pair register in Deltacloud to associate with the VM.
 The public key should